Our Services

 Psychotherapy

-We provide a variety of psychotherapy approaches, such as person-centred therapy, psychodynamic, and existential.
-When you embark on a journey of self-discovery, you open the door to the insights and understanding that can propel you forward and empower you to overcome challenges that may have seemed insurmountable in the past.
-By working together, we can get to the bottom of your difficulties and teach you good coping mechanisms for the here and now – We will delve into the ways in which your past has shaped your present, and once you become aware and understand this, change becomes possible.
+When you embark on a journey of self-discovery, you open the door to insights and understanding that can propel you forward and empower you to overcome challenges that may have seemed insurmountable in the past.
+By working together, we can get to the bottom of your difficulties and establish good coping mechanisms for the here and now – We can delve into the ways in which your past has shaped your present, and once you become aware and understand this, change becomes possible.

 An integrated approach to psychological therapy rejects rigid beliefs, acknowledging that there is no singular ultimate truth or superior form of psychotherapy.
 Instead, there are multiple realities that vary in their significance to each client, based on their specific issues and desired outcomes in therapy.